yiqun12/eatifyPos/README.md

  - Install dependencies in the functions directory `npm install`
  - run this project locally and see the demo: `npm start`
 <br />
-If you're interested in adding personalized features to my app, and wish to deploy and purchase it for your store or restaurant, please get in touch with me at yix223@lehigh.edu.
+If you're interested in adding personalized features to my app, and wish to deploy and purchase it for your store or restaurant, please email me at yix223@lehigh.edu.

 ## Contribution
 We welcome any contributions to the project.
-If you would like to contribute, please email us at yix223@lehigh.edu.
+If you would like to contribute, please email me at yix223@lehigh.edu.

 # Table of contents